 Neustadt Creative Marketing (NCM) is a Baltimore-based brand agency with a national clientele that ranges from major research universities to liberal arts colleges to independent schools.
-What began as a one-man shop with a single client has grown over more than 15 years into a team of eight, and NCM’s list of past and present clients now comprises more than 50 institutions.
+What began as a one-man shop with a single client has grown over more than 17 years into a team of nine, and NCM’s list of past and present clients now comprises more than 50 institutions.

 NCM offers expertise in every aspect of brand work – from research to strategy to creative – exclusively for educational institutions.
 We field surveys, run focus groups, and craft positioning statements.
 We consult on strategic implementation, including everything from staffing to marketing to program development.
 We design logos and produce identity systems, which we can help you implement.
 We write, design, and manage production of admissions and advancement publications, all in-house.
 In addition, we offer a range of interactive design services – including production of institution-wide websites, microsites, and virtual tours – through partnerships with industry-leading Web and interactive design firms.
 Some clients hire us to work start-to-finish on comprehensive branding projects; others choose services à la carte.

 Our home base is Baltimore, a city we love as much for its charm as for its airport.
 Our work takes us to campuses around the country.
 When not traveling, we can be found in our two-story office building in Baltimore’s historic Fells Point neighborhood, grooving to the rhythm of the tortilla machine next door and contemplating the next change to our hold music (despite the rarity with which we place our clients on hold).